Do You Know #tags (Hashtags)?

 Henrik Rasmussen

-Tags are best known from the social platform, X (formerly Twitter) and Instagram, and it is a way to organise things into groups of things that relate.
-They are single words preceded by the character, #.
+Tags are best known from the social platforms, X (formerly Twitter) and Instagram, and it's a way to organise things into groups of things that relate to each other.
+They are single words preceded by the character #.

-The easiest is just to enter all the things you can see in the puzzle image, and there will bound to be existing tags for lots of the items already.
+This is just one example, but tags can be used for much, much more...
+The easiest is to enter all of the things you can see in the puzzle image, and there are bound to be existing tags for lots of the items already.

-You can assign tags to a puzzle when you add it, or edit the puzzle.
+You can assign tags to a puzzle when you add it or edit the puzzle.
+The relevant part of the form looks like this:

-If you misspell, you can use backspace and delete to remove unwanted tags, as shown above where I misspelt "kiten".
+If you misspell, you can click/tap the X to remove unwanted tags, as shown above where I misspelt 'kiten', for example.

 When looking at a puzzle, the tags are displayed in the dialogue just under the categories.

-Note, that the tags are underlined, which generally means, you can see related puzzles.
-In this case, clicking/tapping on an underlined tag will take you to all puzzles with this tag.
-This is useful if you want to find puzzles similar to a puzzle, which you like.
+Note: The tags are followed by a small icon, which means that you can see related puzzles.
+In this case, clicking/tapping on the icon will take you to all puzzles with this tag.
+This is useful if you wish to find puzzles similar to a puzzle which you like.

 You can search for puzzles with a certain tag from the search form.